Josh Kroenke

-Josh Walton Kroenke (born May 7, 1980) is an American heir to the Walmart family inheritance and to Kroenke Sports & Entertainment, his father's sports-media conglomerate.
-He is involved in running the Denver Nuggets basketball franchise, the Colorado Avalanche ice hockey franchise, the Colorado Rapids, and English football club Arsenal.
-The company co-owns Elitch Gardens Theme Park as well.
+Josh Walton Kroenke (born May 7, 1980) is an American businessman.
+He is an heir to the Walmart family inheritance and to Kroenke Sports & Entertainment, his father's sports-media conglomerate.
+He is involved in running the Denver Nuggets basketball franchise, the Colorado Avalanche ice hockey franchise, the Los Angeles Rams pro-football franchise, the Colorado Rapids, and English football club Arsenal.

 Early life

 Josh Kroenke was born on May 7, 1980.
 His father is Stan Kroenke and his mother, Ann Walton Kroenke.
 Through his mother, he is a member of the Walton family, one of the richest families in the world, who founded Walmart and still own a controlling interest.
 He has a sister, Whitney Ann Kroenke.
 He grew up in Columbia, Missouri, and attended Rock Bridge High School and New Hampton School.

 He graduated from the University of Missouri, where he received a full basketball scholarship.
 While in college, Kroenke found himself involved in a scandal which led to the resignation of Larry Eustachy, the coach of the Iowa State basketball team.
 In 2003, Eustachy, a friend of Josh's father, attended a student party with Josh in Columbia, Missouri.
 Photos of Eustachy drinking with college students at the party later surfaced and led to his resignation from his position at Iowa State.